Gridonyx/gridonyx.github.io/_posts/2021-06-01-subaddressing-in-exchange-online.markdown

 Import-Module ExchangeOnlineManagement
 {% endhighlight %}

-Then you must connect to your organization:
+Then you must connect to your organization, where `user@email.com` is a account with appropriate role assignments:
 {% highlight powershell %}
 Connect-ExchangeOnline -UserPrincipalName user@email.com
 {% endhighlight %}